-Locking wheel nuts have been in use for some time now and are becoming more and more popular among vehicle owners due to their numerous benefits.
-They prevent theft of vehicle wheels and rims and are therefore a very handy device for vehicle owners.
+Locking wheel nuts have been in use for some time now and are becoming increasingly popular among vehicle owners due to their numerous benefits.
+They prohibit stealing of vehicle wheels and rims and are thus a very useful tool for vehicle owners.

-One major problem that vehicle owners face is where to keep the locking wheel nut key so that it is safely hidden and inaccessible to wheel thieves.
+One major problem that vehicle owners face is where to keep the locking wheel nut key securely hidden and inaccessible to wheel thieves.

-If you remember exactly where you put your locking wheel nut key, finding it shouldn't be a problem.
-However, it's quite common for people to forget where they put the key.
+If you remember exactly where you put your locking wheel nut key, it shouldn't be a problem to find.
+However, it's quite common for people to forget about it.

 WHAT DOES A LOCKING WHEEL NUT KEY LOOK LIKE?

-Locking wheel nut keys come in varying designs, but they all look quite similiar.
+Locking wheel nut keys come in various designs, but they all look very similar.
 A standard one is 2-3 inches long and 1-1½ inches wide.

 One end is hexagonal and the other is hollow with an insert to grip the wheel nut.
-It can be difficult to find due to its size and you therefore need to take your time to carefully look through your car if you're going to find it.
+Because of its size, it can be difficult to find and so if you are going to find it, you need to take your time to look through your car carefully.